Bruno Verner: 1990 – 2000

 Verner produced and released electronic music, post punk and funk carioca albums on several record labels including Soul Jazz Records, Mr Bongo, Kute Bash, Bizarre Music, Collete, and Mais Um Discos.
 He also starred in several of Tetine’s videos directed by his partner Eliete Mejorado.
-With Tetine he put out video compilations, curated exhibitions such as Tropical Punk, COMA, and organised music and film programmes such as The Politics Of Self Indulgence.
-In 1997 Verner wrote the original score for the dance piece Creme by choreographer Adriana Banana of Ur=Hor and formerly of Companhia de Dança Burra.
+With Tetine, he put out video compilations, curated exhibitions such as Tropical Punk, COMA, and organised music and film programmes such as The Politics Of Self Indulgence.
+In 1997, Verner wrote the original score for the dance piece Creme by choreographer Adriana Banana of Ur=Hor and formerly of Companhia de Dança Burra.

-Also in 1997, Verner, Eliete Mejorado and Ricardo Muniz Fernandes create a project called BABEL, curating the entire programme of the now legendary intervention festival that took place in an abandoned petrol station in Pinheiros, São Paulo owned by SESC SP.
+Also in 1997, Verner, Eliete Mejorado and Ricardo Muniz Fernandes created a project called BABEL, curating the entire programme of the now legendary intervention festival that took place in an abandoned petrol station in Pinheiros, São Paulo, owned by SESC SP.
 BABEL brought to São Paulo a series of radical performances and works by artists such as Orlan, Karen Finley, Lindy Annis, Teatro Oficina, Laura De Vison, Kazuo Ono, Cabelo, Marta Neves, Fernando Cardoso, Carlinhos, Claudio Cretti, Adriana Galinare, and Individual Industry amongst many other artists.
-BABEL had a daily programme of performances, concerts and exhibitions Monday to Sunday for two weeks, and admission for the all the program was free.
-It received an considerable amount of Brazilian media attention at the time, in particular from the newspaper Folha De São Paulo.
+BABEL had a daily programme of performances, concerts and exhibitions Monday to Sunday for two weeks, and admission to all the programmes was free.
+It received a considerable amount of Brazilian media attention at the time, in particular from the newspaper Folha De São Paulo.

-In 1998 Bruno Verner and Eliete Mejorado presented Eletrobrecht and Musica De Amor at 12 Festival Videobrasil.
-Also in 1998 Verner and Mejorado were invited to curate the music segment of Mundao at Sesc Santo Amaro bringing to Brazil for the first time Diamanda Galas, Marianne Faithfull and John Cale for special performances in São Paulo.
+In 1998, Bruno Verner and Eliete Mejorado presented Eletrobrecht and Musica De Amor at the 12 Festival Videobrasil.
+Also in 1998, Verner and Mejorado were invited to curate the music segment of Mundao at Sesc Santo Amaro, bringing to Brazil for the first time Diamanda Galas, Marianne Faithfull and John Cale for special performances in São Paulo.
 Other artists included Cibo Matto and a number of local artists.